TandurasPub/CasterDamageCalc/README.md

 # Caster Damage Calc

-A sketchy damage calc for Dark and Darker.
-It's currently just text output, but it's still as useful as a damage calc for a niche game can be.
+A sketchy damage calc for Dark and Darker, untested values and all.
-A GUI is tentatively planned, but will likely look pretty awful.
-There's a couple of hiccups with spell functionality I'm trying to figure out, and I hate UI work so that GUI might just never come about.
+Tester.exe is the text output version and is likely to remain out of date.

+SpellDamageCalc.exe is the current exe that's likely to be kept up to date.

+Resistances are currently not being calculated in the GUI version.
+The Text output has it, and I'm finishing adding this stuff in.

 The goal was to seperate out all of the damage calc formulas from the gearsets/spell information so anyone could keep those updated and get accurate damage numbers and (I think) that's done.

 If you find any issues (specifically with the calculations / how some spells currently function), let me know.
 Feel free to DM me on Discord (Tanduras), or just @ me in the relevant chat.

 If anyone from IM ever ends up using this, I expect to get a funny role in the discord.